From Paper to Program: Knowledge Externalization and Bottleneck Diagnosis in AI-Assisted Quantum Many-Body Programming: Discussion

-A natural concern for LLM-generated scientific code is data contamination: the possibility that a model reproduces memorized open-source implementations, such as ITensor~\cite{ITensor2022} or TeNPy~\cite{TeNPy2018}, rather than generating solutions from the local prompt context.
-Our results do not eliminate this concern completely, but they provide several observations consistent with genuine in-context symbolic reasoning.
+A natural concern for LLM-generated scientific code is data contamination or template reuse: the possibility that a model reproduces existing open-source implementations rather than generating solutions from the local prompt context.
+For the DMRG case study, this concern is plausible in principle because DMRG implementations such as ITensor~\cite{ITensor2022} and TeNPy~\cite{TeNPy2018} are open-source and well represented in training data, although the direct-baseline failure rate is already difficult to explain by memorization alone.

-\textit{1.~Custom-defined syntax:} The generated Python adopted \texttt{numpy.einsum} expressions defined within the intermediate specification, including contraction strings such as \texttt{'bxy,ytY,bBst,xsX->BXY'}.
-These strings are not standard fragments copied from common tensor-network libraries, suggesting that the models were translating the local specification rather than simply retrieving memorized implementations.

-\textit{2.~Divergent derivations of the AKLT MPO:} While all tested models reproduced the standard $D_W=5$ Heisenberg MPO, their treatment of the more involved spin-$1$ AKLT biquadratic interaction, $\vec{S}_i \cdot \vec{S}_{i+1} + \frac{1}{3} (\vec{S}_i \cdot \vec{S}_{i+1})^2$, differed substantially.
-Gemini and GPT produced a $D_W=14$ expansion, Claude generated a compressed $D_W=11$ representation, and Kimi preferred procedural construction rules.
-This diversity of valid outputs is more consistent with local derivation under shared constraints than with simple retrieval of a single memorized template.

-\textit{3.~Correction of inconsistent specifications:} The intermediate \LaTeX{} documents occasionally contained typographical or logical inconsistencies, such as mismatched bra/ket conventions or flawed contraction strings.
-In multiple cases, the implementation models produced code that repaired these inconsistencies rather than following the flawed local expression literally.
-Some models silently corrected the indices in code; others explicitly surfaced an ``Errata''-like note to flag the inconsistency.
-These behaviors suggest that the models were not only parsing the specification, but also checking it against broader structural constraints of tensor-network theory.

-Taken together, these observations support the view that the models were performing nontrivial in-context algebraic synthesis during implementation.
-At the same time, broader and more controlled studies would be needed to distinguish more sharply between reasoning, retrieval, and hybrid behavior.